Corsica & Sardinia

 A charter in Corsica and Sardinia promises turquoise Mediterranean waters, small pristine islands, charming mountainside villages, and endless golden-sand beaches.
 And while the islands are only a few miles apart, their personalities are distinct and diverse.

 Corsica is the smaller of the two islands, and although it’s a region of France, its close proximity to Italy offers a unique fusion of the two cultures and styles.
 A single chain of mountains makes up two-thirds of the island, providing hikers with excellent trails and rugged landscapes to explore.
-From snorkelling and sunbathing, to visiting historical sites and sampling local delicacies, holidays in Corsica offer a wealth of choices.
+From snorkelling and sunbathing, to visiting historical sites and sampling local delicacies, a Corsica yacht charter offer a wealth of choices.

 At the southern end that borders Sardinia, you’ll find the La Maddalena archipelago, a majestic maze of small islets and coves, known as one of the best cruising grounds in the entire Mediterranean.
 Making a stop at this oasis on the way to Sardinia is a must.